collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_import_tutorial.rst

    Columns 3 and 4 of the sample import mapping, showing a custom group made for the Date field.

 Column 4 of the import mapping spreadsheet is used for declaring Groups.
 The presence of Groups is optional, but is required for metadata elements being mapped in a **Container**.
 A container is a metadata element or field that contains sub-elements; in the sample mapping, this metadata element is Date.
-Sub-elements defining the date and date type (for more on Containers, please see xxx) reside within the metadata element Date.
+Sub-elements defining the date and date type reside within the metadata element Date.
 Using Groups is a simple way to ensure that all mappings to a Container actually end up in the same Container instance.
+For more, see `Containers <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/containers.html#import-containers>`_.

 In the sample import mapping, two sub-elements of **ca_objects.date** are declared as the bundle codes **ca_objects.date.date_value** and **ca_objects.date.date_type**.
 In order to import to specific sub-elements within a Container, the element codes for both the Container itself, **ca_objects.date**, as well as the code for the sub-element that is your ultimate target, **date_value** and **date_type**, must be cited.